scriptnull/docsv2/sources/pipelines/resources/loadBalancer.md

 * `type` is always set to 'loadBalancer'.

 * `pointer` section provides information about the load balancer:
     * `sourceName` should be set depending on the type of load balancer.
 It is good practice to surround this field with quotes to avoid any parsing issues due to special characters.
         * For <a href="https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/" target="_blank">Classic Load Balancers</a>, set this to the load balancer name
         * For <a href="https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/" target="_blank">Application Load Balancers</a>, set it to the target group arn
     * `method` is set to `application` for Application Load Balancers and `classic` for Classic Load Balancers
+    * `role` is set to the name of the AWS IAM role used to update the load balancer.
+This role should have a trust relationship allowing "ecs.amazonaws.com".
+If no role is specified, a role with the correct trust relationship will be used if one exists.